-- 2009: Winner, along with two other Kalamazoo Gazette staffers, of the Michigan Bar Association’s 2008 McCree Award for the Advancement of Justice for a series of stories that examined a botched prostitution sting by Kalamazoo law enforcement.
+- 2009: 1st place winner, along with two other Kalamazoo Gazette staffers, of the Michigan Bar Association’s 2008 McCree Award for the Advancement of Justice for a series of stories that examined a botched prostitution sting by Kalamazoo law enforcement.

 - 2008: Honorable Mention for 'Best News Story' of 2007 from the Michigan Press Association for a narrative piece on animal euthanasia.